Int2Int: a framework for mathematics with transformers: Introduction

 \paragraph{The trainer} implements the main training logic.
 It loads and save the model, computes the gradient, calls the optimizer, and updates.
 It is implemented in \texttt{src/trainer.py}.

 \paragraph{The evaluator} implements the evaluation at the end of each epoch.
-It is a simplified version of the trainer, which computes the model predictions from the test data, but does not calculate the gradient, or run the optimizer.
-Instead, a number of metrics and statistics are calculated and reported.
+It is a simplified version of the trainer, which computes the model predictions from the test data, but does not calculate the gradient, nor run the optimizer.
+Instead, it calculates and reports a number of metrics and statistics.
 It is found in \texttt{src/evaluator.py}\\

-The model, optimizer, data loader and trainer are independent of the problem to be solved (up to the choice of hyper-parameters, e.g. different problems may require different model parameters).
+The model, optimizer, data loader and trainer are independent of the problem to be solved (up to the choice of hyper-parameters: different problems may require different settings of thel parameters).
 So long one uses the same architectures (transformers), they can be re-used without modification.
 The evaluator may require small changes if one wants to calculate specific metrics (see also section~\ref{sec:verifiers}).
 If the model is trained from files of pre-generated data (see section~\ref{sec:format} for the required format), Int2Int can be used as provided.
-To generate data on a new math problem, three components of Int2Int may have to be adapted.
+To generate data on a new math problem, two modules of Int2Int may have to be adapted.

-\paragraph{The tokenizer} converts the mathematical constructs that make up the problems and solutions into sequences of tokens that transformers can process.
+\paragraph{The tokenizer} converts the mathematical constructs that make up the problems and solutions into sequences of tokens that the transformer can process.
 Int2Int currently provides tokenizers for integers and arrays of integers.
-This allows for encoding more complex mathematical objects, like polynomials (as an array of coefficients), graphs, either as an array of binary values -- their adjacency matrix -- or a list of pairs -- all edges encoded as their origin and destination (see section~\ref{sec:tokenizers}.
+This allows for encoding more complex mathematical objects, like integer polynomials (an array of coefficients), or graphs, an array of binary values (their adjacency matrix) or a list of pairs representing their edges (see section~\ref{sec:tokenizers}.
 Additional tokenizers may be needed for different problems.
 This is implemented in \texttt{src/envs/encoders.py}.

 \paragraph{The data generator} is in charge of sampling instances of problems and solutions, either to feed the data loader or to save them into a file as future training or validation sets.
-It also implements prediction verification, when checking that the output sequence is exactly the same as the desired one as the solution from the dataset.
-This is implemented in \texttt{src/envs/generator.py}.
-This is the most problem-specific part of the code base. \\
+It also implements prediction verification when several predictions can represent correct predictions.
+This is implemented in \texttt{src/envs/generator.py}. \\

 Two other files, \texttt{train.py} and \texttt{src/envs/arithmetic.py} contain general-purpose code for running the training loop, and linking problem-specific elements (generators and tokenizers) to the rest of the code base.
 Many experiments in AI for mathematics rely on synthetic data.
 Int2Int includes functions for generating datasets, this is discussed in section~\ref{sec:data_export}.